cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 The ReactionProcessEditor stores the associated ReactionProcess as state, and (re)fetches the ReactionProcess from the backend by it's id whenever relevant changes occur.

+For details see the ReactionProcessEditor project and the relevante README there.

 ## Automation

 The ReactionProcessEditor and the CLAP export output file is tailored to serve the automation as required in the KIT automation lab.
+We have some events where the Lab needs to feedback intermediate results to the ReactionProcessEditor / ELN.
+This is done through the AutomationApi.

 ### Automation API authorization

-To use the Automation API you will need the credentials of an ELN ApiUser and sign_in via
+To use the Automation API you will need the credentials of an ELN ReactionProcessEditor::ApiUser and sign_in via

 * POST /api/v1/reaction_process_editor/sign_in
   * using basic_auth.
 The response will carry an authorization header with a Bearer Token.
 The token can then subsequently be used to access the other endpoints with the Bearer Token in the authorization header.